sakurazz/algorithms-with-illustrations/cornerstone/array.md

 8. [204.
 Count Primes](https://leetcode.com/problems/count-primes/description/) :  print all primes under N  ❤️
 9. [Reorder an array according to given indexes](https://www.geeksforgeeks.org/reorder-a-array-according-to-given-indexes/) Variant: Given an array A of integers representing a permutation, update A to represent the inverse permutation using only constant additional storage.
 10. [31.
 Next Permutation](https://leetcode.com/problems/next-permutation/description/)
-	- Variant: Compute the fcth permutation under dictionary ordering, starting from the identity permutation (which is the first permutation in dictionary ordering).
-	- Variant: Given a permutation p, return the permutation corresponding to the previous permutation of p under dictionary ordering.
 11. Sample offline data
 12. Sample online data
 13. Compute a random permutation